Bachelor of Architectural Design

 - Local students

 - Program code: BP250

 - Campus: City campus

-This program, the first step on the path to becoming a design architect, helps you to develop an understanding of architecture and provides you with a diverse set of skills and learning experiences.
-You will focus on learning the core skills of an architect and architectural designer and intensively develop a broad grounding in design and communication skills.
+This program, the first step to becoming a design architect, helps you develop an understanding of architecture and provides a diverse set of skills and learning experiences.
+You will focus on learning the core skills required of an architect and architectural designer and intensively develop a broad grounding in design and communication skills.

 3 years full-time